Reporting Principles

-The proposals contained in this document represent the views of a working group (‘Working Group’) of representatives from AREF and six other associations1 (‘Associations’)
+The reporting principles contained in this 'ESG Metrics for Real Estate' paper represent the views of a working group (‘Working Group’) of representatives from AREF and six other associations1 (‘Associations’)

-The principles and real estate specific metrics aim to facilitate consistency of disclosures across the UK as well as internationally where the TCFD’s recommendations will apply.
-While the principles are aimed at supporting consistent reporting and disclosure by international asset managers, local supplements may be appropriate or needed for domestic real estate-specific metrics.
-In the context of realising this aim, the Working Group looks forward to progressing their dialogue with the FCA.
+The principles and real estate specific metrics aim to facilitate consistency of disclosures across the UK as well as internationally where the ISSB’s recommendations will apply.
+While the principles are aimed at supporting consistent reporting and disclosure by international asset managers, local supplements or simplified versions may be appropriate or needed for smaller organisations focussed on domestic markets.
+In the context of realising this aim, the Working Group looks forward to progressing their dialogue with the FCA and resolving a time frame for appropriate implementation, recognising that some metrics are implementable sooner than other metrics.

-As policy - alongside technological advances and industry ambitions for ESG performance – evolves, ESG metrics for real estate will need to be updated, and (as appropriate) the FCA regulations from time to time revised to reflect the updates.
+As policy - alongside technological advances and industry ambitions for ESG performance – evolves, ESG metrics for real estate will need to be updated.

-If you would like to contribute to the ongoing dialogue on ESG metrics for real estate please contact Jacqui Bungay (jbungay@aref.org.uk), Policy Secretariat, AREF.
+If you would like to contribute to the ongoing dialogue on ESG metrics for real estate, please contact [email protected].

 1 Associations involved in drafting the ESG Metrics for Real Estate paper: